PKM74/fortran_vector/README.md

   t = .true.

-  !* We're going to shovel through 100 million items over the course of this.
+  !* We are going to shovel through 100 million items over the course of this.
 32 GB of data. do y = 1,10

     !* I thought this would be entertaining.